jasonigriff/U01_CDKi_combine_ERBBi_dynamic_cell_cycle_control/README.md

 ## Western blot protein quantification
 Immunoblotting was applied to test GAM model predicted CDK4/6i (ribociclib) and ERBBi (afatinib) induced protein level and phosphorylation changes.
 Replicate experiments were performed and western blot bands were quantified using imageJ.

+# Performing analyses using scripts in the "Source code" folder
+The above mentioned input data should be accessed via the manuscript source data folder (along with Raw data at GEO GSE284956).
+Code in the "Source code" folder of this repository perform analyses presented in the manuscript.
+Code is partitioned into separate scripts which perform an analysis relating to specific manuscript figures.
+Script names begin with a string indicating the figures that they relate to.

+Modify the file path specified at the start of each script (fileloc) to align with the location of the source data folder on your system.
+Ensure the path correctly leads to the folder containing the required input file by verifying it with file.exists(#filepath#).
+The necessary packages are listed at the beginning of each script and must be installed beforehand.
+Additionally, the code for saving output is currently commented out, so users should specify appropriate output file locations as needed.

+The scripts can be executed in any order, as the provided input data is sufficient for analysis.
+However, the supplementary figures were produced as part of the workflow described in the manuscript and support its findings.
+As a result, these analyses remain embedded within the code for the main figures.